GreenStar Homes Certification Manual Version 4

 Resources & Studies

-Can we heat our water better using the air?
-CE Webinar https://youtu.be/ZGDFzqJIxBw
+GreenHome Institute webinar: Can we heat our water better using the air?

 Products that can help

-The Rheem Proterra features one of the highest efficiency rated heat pump water heaters on the market with a building smart system for time of use setting, leak detection, temperature set, and maintenance notices.
+The Rheem Prestige Proterra features one of the highest-efficiency rated heat pump water heaters on the market.
+It can be integrated into a building smart system to manage time-of-use, leak detection, temperature settings, and maintenance notices.

 Verification